 For added security, along with the Device Account Number which is stored in the Secure Element, a transaction specific dynamic security code is also stored.
 This one time code is computed from a counter which is incremented for each new transaction, and a key provisioned in the payment applet during personalization and is known by the card issuer/bank.
 Hence, whenever a contactless payment is attempted, the Device Account Number and the transaction-specific dynamic security code are used when processing the payment.
 The card number or other card details are never transmitted.

 For in-app purchases, an API is used to determine whether the device supports Apple Pay or not.
 Upon confirmation of availability, the app requests from iOS the Apple Pay Sheet, which requests information for the app, as well as other necessary information such as which card to use.
 The information is provided to the app once the payment attempt is authorized by the user using Face ID/Touch ID/Passcode.
 A similar process is followed when paying on the web.
 An Apple provided TLS certificate is used to prove the authenticity of the website, and the entire transaction takes place over HTTPS.
-Once the merchant is validated and Apple Pay support is confirmed at the user’s end, the process of authorization can take place the same way as it does in case of in-app purchases.
+Once the merchant is validated and Apple Pay support is confirmed at the user’s end, the process of authorization can take place the same way as it does in the case of in-app purchases.

 Another very attractive feature that Apple Pay has to offer is the Apple Pay Cash.
 This allows a user to send/receive money to and from other Apple users.
 Green Dot Bank and Apple Payments Inc. together bring this feature to life.
 Money requests and transfers can even be initiated using iMessage or even Siri, Apple’s digital personal assistant.
 Your Apple Pay Cash is essentially your own digital wallet.
 It stores cash in itself, which can be directly used for making payments, or sending money to other users.
 When the user sends money with Apple Pay, adds money to an Apple Pay Cash account, or transfers money to a bank account, a call is made to the Apple Pay Servers to obtain a cryptographic nonce, which is similar to the value returned for Apple Pay within apps.
 The nonce, along with other transaction data, is passed to the Secure Element to generate a payment signature.
 When the payment signature comes out of the Secure Element, it’s passed to the Apple Pay Servers.
 The authentication, integrity, and correctness of the transaction is verified via the payment signature and the nonce by Apple Pay Servers.
 Money transfer is then initiated and the user is notified of transaction completion.

 Huge data breaches containing credit card numbers of millions of users have been hitting the headlines multiple times every year for the past decade.
 While all this is going on, the approach used by Apple to not even store credit card details of users might just be THE solution for avoiding even more potential losses.
-Apple has avoided any security infiltration so far, which does gives its users a sense of trust and allows them to freely use Apple’s services by providing their sensitive information.
+Apple has avoided any security infiltration so far, which does give its users a sense of trust and allows them to freely use Apple’s services by providing their sensitive information.
 The big question is, can (or will) the financial industry move towards implementing the backbone approach of Apple Pay as the default process for consumer transactions – or will it remain proprietary to the Apple ecosystem?